 A Movement To Reform Fashion

-4-14-20 – According to the Worker Rights Consortium tracker, Adidas has committed to #PayUp by paying for all orders placed prior to the pandemic in full and on time.
+According to the Worker Rights Consortium Covid-19 tracker, Adidas has committed to #PayUp by paying for all orders placed prior to the pandemic in full and on time.

 KEEP WORKERS SAFE

-1-21-21 – Adidas has failed to Keep Workers Safe.
+Adidas has failed to Keep Workers Safe.
 The company has not responded to PayUp Fashion regarding our demands that brands contribute to the Severance Guarantee Fund for laid-off garment workers and contribute 1% of net revenue towards direct relief for garment workers impacted by the pandemic.
-Like many other large brands, Adidas is a signatory to the ILO Call to Action, which promised eleven months ago to “protect garment workers’ income,” but the Call to Action has to date released a staggeringly insufficient sum of money to garment workers (less than $200 million to just four countries) and is in no way a satisfactory response to this crisis.
+Like many other large brands, Adidas is a signatory to the ILO Call to Action, which promised to “protect garment workers’ income,” but the Call to Action released a staggeringly insufficient sum of money to garment workers and is in no way a satisfactory response to the pandemic.

 12-20-20 – Adidas posts $682 million in earnings for Q3 of 2020, joining the ranks of brands who have turned profits during the pandemic while garment worker wages have dropped by 21% and 77% have faced hunger since the start of the pandemic.
 We are asking brands like Adidas to #ShareYourProfits with garment workers by contributing to direct relief for garment workers and chipping in #tencentsmore per garment into a Severance Guarantee Fund for laid-off workers.
 Read more about Keep Workers Safe and our 7 Actions.

-To receive a “YES” for Action 3 on the PayUp Fashion Tracker, Adidas must a) additionally disclose its tier 2 (fabric mills), tier 3 (fiber and yarn producers) and tier 4 (raw materials) suppliers; b) disclose the wages of the lowest-earning workers at each factory and c) share audit and remediation reports publicly, and make these findings available to the garment workers in the audited factories.
+To receive a “YES” for Action 3 on the PayUp Fashion Tracker, Adidas must additionally disclose its tier 2 (fabric mills), tier 3 (fiber and yarn producers) and tier 4 (raw materials) suppliers as well as disclose the wages of the lowest-earning workers at each factory and share audit and remediation reports publicly, and make these findings available to the garment workers in the audited factories.

 SIGN ENFORCEABLE CONTRACTS

-10-11-21 – Adidas signs onto the new International Accord on fire and building safety, agreeing to individual brand accountability, an independent Secretariat to oversee the Accord, and expansion into new garment-producing countries.
+Adidas has signed onto the new International Accord on fire and building safety, agreeing to individual brand accountability, an independent Secretariat to oversee the Accord, and expansion into new garment-producing countries.
 For their commitment, they get a yellow slash under Sign Enforceable Agreements to indicate they’ve met some conditions of this demand.
 They are also on the positive side of our Accord Tracker.